pabpu/open-libra-historical-data/0L-v5-history/methodology.md

-# Historical account balances of the open libry v5 network
+# Historical account balances of the open libra v5 network

 The idea to get all historical account balances is to restore a snapshot from the epoch archive and then run a v5 open libra node.
 As the v5 network is not running any longer, the node will just come up with the data from the snapshot and not start syncing to a newer state.
 So, when issuing a query command, the account balances will reflect the state as per the restored epoch-archive.